Product Information: Avoid The Catasterous Disastrophe Of Losing Uniform

 - He was buried with some of his favourite things, including snooker cues, some very good burgundy, chocolates, HB pencils, and a power saw.

-We designed Stikins to provide a quick and simple labelling solution for busy families.
+We designed our name labels to provide a quick and simple labelling solution for busy families.
 You can use one pack of our multipurpose school name labels to label school uniform, kit and equipment, and all the other essentials that your children won’t go to school without.

-You can also label up all of their shoes.
-This includes everyday shoes, P.E. trainers, and the ever-obligatory pumps and plimsolls.
+You can also label their shoes.
+This includes everyday shoes, P.E. trainers, and the obligatory pumps and plimsolls.
 Apply them onto the side wall or beneath the tongue.
-If you stick shoe labels beneath the foot, the print will bed rubbed away.
+If you stick shoe labels beneath the foot, the print will be rubbed away.

 School environments are busy places and a lot of school gear all looks the same.
 Avoid the terrible journey to the lost property box by using our simple stick on name labels to ensure all your children’s gear makes it safely to school and back again – day after day, all year round.

-It’s as easy to order Stikins as it is to apply them.
+It’s as easy to order Stikins ® labels as it is to apply them.
 Simply head to www.stikins.co.uk to place an order at any time.
 Alternatively, give our friendly team of human beans a call during business hours (9am-5pm, Monday to Friday) to order by phone.
-If you like, you can also pop an order form in the post!